sundar-k565/Docket-Webpage/README.md

-Hey all!
-I designed "TO DO-LIST" webpage using HTML5,CSS&JS.
+I created my first TO DO-LIST using HTML5, CSS & JS.